Top 3 Proven SEO Ranking Factors 2016 to Look Out For

 Word2vec uses distributed representations of text to capture similarities among concepts.
 For example, it understands that Paris and France are related the same way Berlin and Germany are (capital and country), and not the same way Madrid and Italy are.

 According to an interview with Google’s CEO Eric Schmidt back in 2010, he confirmed that there are almost 200 ranking signals which keep on changing with the course of time.
-The only important thing is how we present our website to Google machine and get ahead in the search result.
+The only important thing is how we present our website to the Google machine and get ahead in the search result.